-Come along with me on this tour of Dr. Bronner’s Pure-Castile Bar Soap production!
+Come along with me on this Dr. Bronner’s factory tour of the Pure-Castile Bar Soap production!
 Making quality bar soap on this large of a scale is tricky business.
 Liquid soap is a cinch in comparison.
 With liquid, you functionally throw all the ingredients in a pot and out comes the soap.
 Bar soap is more complicated.
 The ingredients all go in as a liquid, but they need to come out as a solid!
 That takes a lot more doing.

 That’s one of the reasons I brought you my tour of our Liquid Soap Production first, years ago, but put off attempting to explain to you bar soap production until now.
 Honestly, it’s a bit nerdy, but I have full confidence that you will appreciate it just as much as I do.
 After all, chemistry is gorgeous.